MrGameandCode/SteamRandomProfile/README.md

 - Random screenshots
 - Random workshop item
 - Random guide
-- Put random quotes on the personalized info in your showcase, related to videogames
 - Put random emojis on the personalized info in your showcase

 ## Known bugs